Physics A Level

 Course Entry Requirements: 6 in Maths GCSE and 2x Grade 6s in 2 Science GCSEs including Physics or Additional Science (not Applied Science).
 Please make sure that you have understood the overall entry requirements to study at BHASVIC.
 These are available here and outline the GCSE grades you need to take up one of the Study Programmes at the college.

 Length and size of qualification: 2 year single course

 Timetable hours: 4.5 hours per week

-Assessment method: 3 exams of varying length plus a practical assessment
+Assessment method: 3 exams and a practical assessment

 BHASVIC Department: Chemistry and Physics